MelonKony/millmint/content/utopia/vekllei/society/government.md

 The *National Mint of Vekllei* is the sole producer of currency in Vekllei, tasked with minting and melting the Vekllei Crown.
 It also regulates gold bullion in the country, and manufactures bullion for use in the International Market.
 It is headquartered in Vekllei Proper, in the Home Islands.

 The National Mint of Vekllei is well-regarded internationally for the purity of its metals and intricate commemorative coins, leading international numismatics in colour and variety.
 {{</section>}}

 {{<section>}}
 #### Vekllei Securities Commission

+The *Vekllei Securities Commission* (VECSEC) regulates securities in the Vekllei International Market.
+It advises fiscal decision-making to the Parliament of Vekllei and legislates trade practices in the country, including the issuing and ownership of White and Blue bonds.

+Since Vekllei citizens do not usually participate in the domestic securities markets, VECSEC lacks traditional legal authority over many of the foreigner participants in its supervised markets, but does extradite and prosecute financial crime through the EUROVEK and USVEK extradition treaties.
+It is made up of the following departments.

+* Department of Financing and Stock Exchange
+* Department of International Markets
+* Department of Investments and Trusts
+* Department of General Counsel
+* Department of Prosecution
 {{</section>}}
 {{<section>}}
 #### Vekllei Trade Commission

+The *Vekllei Trade Commission* regulates consumer protections and antitrust law, and organises trade information from other ministries and supervisory bureaus into policy recommendations and legislation.
+The Trade Commission also monitors and reports the health of foreign markets, and conducts research into broader geopolitical financial interests, particularly as they compete with domestic interests.
+It includes the following departments.

+* Department of Consumer Affairs
+* Department of Competition
+* Department of Market Research
+* Bureau of Economics
 {{</section>}}

 ### Ministry of the Commonwealth {{<boxtag pink>}}COSMOCOM{{</boxtag>}}